-Active since the early 1990s, Tim Wilson is as much a comedian as he is a novelty singer.
-His material is often topical in nature, addressing the political climate with his own libertarian views.
-When he's not doing that, he's poking fun at himself or the South, or bringing out the guitar to do some novelty songs.
+Active since the early 1990s, Tim Wilson was as much a comedian as he was a novelty singer.
+His material was often topical in nature, addressing the political climate with his own libertarian views.
+When he wasn't doing that, he was poking fun at himself or the South, or bringing out the guitar to do some novelty songs.

-Tim Wilson is also a fixture on The Bob & Tom Show
+Tim Wilson was also a fixture on The Bob & Tom Show

 Tim Wilson's works provide examples of: